claytose/CS312Minecraft/README.md

    - Type "us-east-1" for "Default region name".
    - Click "Enter" for "Default output format."
 8. Save the AWS information as environment variables in the terminal to be used in the scripts later using:
+      - Need to replace each of the fields with your AWS information saved from Step 2.6.
    ```bash
    export AWS_ACCESS_KEY_ID=<YOUR_ACCESS_KEY_ID HERE>
    export AWS_SECRET_ACCESS_KEY=<YOUR SECRET_ACCESS_KEY HERE>